Our Team

 Anagha Uppal

-Anagha Uppal is the Policy & Program Manager for PowerHouse Texas.
+Anagha Uppal is PowerHouse Texas’ Program Director.
 She joined our team after completing our inaugural Energy Policy Fellowship at the Texas Capitol.

-Anagha is a computational social scientist with a master's in GIS from UC Santa Barbara.
+Anagha is a computational social scientist with a Master's in GIScience from UC Santa Barbara.

 Megan Thompson

-Previously, Megan worked as a Lead Consultant with the Global Sustainability Leadership Institute, during which she led a team in analyzing state-level environmental legislation and advising clients on strategies to integrate sustainable practices and reduce single-use plastics.
-Additionally, she worked for the Ramos Research Institute, where she conducted research on the environmental impacts of fast fashion and developed comprehensive policy recommendations for state legislatures to regulate the fashion industry and reduce its ecological footprint.
+Megan is a recent graduate of the University of Texas at Austin with dual degrees in Government and Sociology.
+Prior to joining PowerHouse, Megan worked as a Lead Consultant with the Global Sustainability Leadership Institute, analyzing state-level environmental legislation and advising clients on sustainable practices, and at the Ramos Research Institute, where she published research on the environmental impacts of fast fashion and developed policy recommendations to help state legislatures regulate the industry.

 -